Neighborhoods of Tulsa, Oklahoma: Oil Capital Historic District

+The Oil Capital Historic District was added to the National Register of Historic Places in 2010.
+Third Street bounds it on the north, Seventh Street on the South, Cincinnati Avenue on the east, and Cheyenne Avenue on the west.
+This area features many historic Downtown office buildings constructed during the 1920s and 1930s during the height of the city's oil boom when it was considered the 'Oil Capital of the World'..

 Blue Dome District

-Another popular downtown entertainment district is the Blue Dome, named for a distinctive, domed building at Second Street and Elgin Avenue, in the area in the eastern section of downtown.
-The building was originally constructed in 1924 as a Gulf Oil service station.
-It has been converted to an information desk/office for the district, and is about two blocks south of the OneOK field.
+Another popular downtown entertainment district is the Blue Dome, named for a distinctive, domed building located at Second Street and Elgin Avenue in the eastern section of downtown.
+The building was originally constructed in 1924 as a 24-hour Gulf Oil service station.
+It has been converted into an information desk/office for the district.
+The area is notable for its vibrant nightlife, offering a diverse mix of restaurants, shops, bars, breweries, murals, and a bowling alley.
+It is also known for its proximity to Tulsa City Hall.

 East Village

-East Village comprises 115 acres bordered by East 2nd and East 7th Streets, Detroit Avenue and Lansing Avenue, just inside the inner-dispersal loop.
-This area boasts an upscale martini bar, American Theatre Company Studios, a hair salon, a pet day care, photography studios, lofts, a knitting room and living arts district, among others.
+The East Village comprises 115 acres, bordered by East 2nd and East 7th Streets, Detroit Avenue, and Lansing Avenue, located just inside the inner-dispersal loop.
+This area boasts an upscale martini bar, American Theatre Company Studios, a hair salon, a pet day care, photography studios, lofts, a knitting room, and a living arts district, among others.
 The cornerstone of this neighborhood is the largest LGBT community center in Oklahoma, and fifth largest LGBT Center in the United States, the Dennis R. Neill Equality Center, owned and operated by Oklahomans for Equality/OkEq (formerly Tulsa Oklahomans for Human Rights/TOHR), with further development being planned for more restaurants, residential lofts and retail.
 OkEq hosts Tulsa Pride each June in the East Village neighborhood.